 Best for: Boating

-Other Activities: Fishing, canoeing, hiking, paddle boarding, camping
+Other Activities: Fishing, canoeing, hiking, paddle boarding, picnicking, camping

 Beach/park access: High Falls State Park